Indicators of financial vulnerabilities

 In recent years, the Bank has assembled a comprehensive set of indicators to track the evolution of two particular vulnerabilities—the elevated level of household indebtedness and high house prices.
 This page presents these indicators.

-The indicators will be updated on a quarterly basis near the beginning of each of the following months:
+The indicators will be updated on a quarterly basis in each of the following months:

 • March (showing data from the fourth quarter of the previous year)